 Deaths must be reported to ERSGA for all pension plans and GTLI benefits and to GaBreeze for benefits from the PSR 401(k) or 457 Plan accounts and for Flexible Benefits.
 Death certificates will be required by both ERSGA and GaBreeze for benefit processing.

 What to Expect

 Designated beneficiaries will be notified by ERSGA and the PSR plan administrator (if applicable) upon receipt of a death certificate.
-In cases where a beneficiary has not been designated by the member, the payment may either be due to the spouse [for 401(k)] or the estate (for 457 and pension plans) of the deceased.
+In cases where a beneficiary has not been designated by the member, the payment will made to the estate for pension and 457 plans.
+For 401(k) plans, the payment will be due to the spouse.
 If an estate is not established, an Heir-at-law Affidavit will be mailed and benefits are paid to the next of kin.
 Note: It is not automatic that the Spouse will receive a benefit payment and may also depend on the amount of the benefit and where it is required for the heir to establish an Estate.
 (Example: GTLI requires this for over $15,000.)

 √ Stay Organized

 To facilitate a quicker payment process to your beneficiaries and to ease the stress on your loved ones in a difficult time, it is helpful to keep an organized file outlining: